-Bill S-228, "An Act to amend the (prohibiting food and beverage marketing directed at children)", has been undergoing legislative review since late 2016.
+Bill S-228, "An Act to amend the Food and Drugs Act (prohibiting food and beverage marketing directed at children)", has been undergoing legislative review since late 2016.
 It has been the subject of much debate and is still awaiting Royal Assent.
 To supplement Bill S-228, Health Canada published a regulatory proposal for consultation in the summer of 2017, but to date, Health Canada has not published any draft regulations.

 1. The scope of the prohibition

 In the latest publication available, Bill S-228 prohibits the advertisement of "unhealthy food in a manner that is directed primarily at children".
 In the Guide, Health Canada suggests that the prohibition would be limited to advertisements that target children in relation to foods that meet certain nutrient content criteria.
 Health Canada clarifies that the prohibition should not capture adult-oriented advertisements communicated in mixed audience settings or delivered via mixed audience mediums.
 In addition, Health Canada removes the qualifier "unhealthy", which could mitigate the stigmatization of prohibited foods.

 In the Guide, "children" refers to persons under 13 years of age, which aligns with the House of Commons Standing Committee on Health recommendations from May 1, 2018.